 We believe that if the current trend continues there will likely be an additional 10-20 retail stores that will open throughout the State of Massachusetts in 2019.
 We expect this growth trend to continue before accelerating in late 2020 and into 2021 as communities become more accepting.
 Northeast Alternatives was the 34th medical dispensary to open and the 8th recreational business to be approved and operating in Massachusetts.
-The relationship with Northeast Alternatives allows the Company to leverage the experience and infrastructure that Northeast Alternatives has built to support their operations and provide the services needed to achieve operational success.
+The relationship with Northeast Alternatives has built to support their operations and provide the services needed to achieve operational success.
 The cannabis business is complicated, cash intensive, and highly regulated.
 Many investors and operators desire to get into the industry, but only businesses with very strong and experienced operational teams will be successful and profitable.